cesarderio/reading-notes/201-reading-notes/class-01.md

 * Images
 * Font

-### JavaScript Basics:
+### JavaScript Basics

 * *JavaScript* powerful programming language that adds interactions to websites.
 * Versatile, beginner friendly, relatively compact, yet very flexible.
 * *API's* Browser Application Programming Interface - built into web browsers, provide functionality.

 1. Compose a short poem describing how HTTP sends data between computers.

 * The client requests information, the server gets the request and responds with the correct information i.e. (website).
 This is how HTTP sends data between computers.

 2. Describe how HTML, CSS, and JS files are “parsed” in the browser.

 * When the browser receives the information it goes and "reads" the HTML, CSS and JS to start rendering the website for the user.

 3. How can you find images to add to a Website?

 * You can use google images, or websites with free to use images.
 You need the link or location of the image to put it into your website.

 4. How do you create a *String* vs a *Number* in JavaScript:

 * A string will have qoutations around it, a number does not need qoutations.

 5. What is a *Variable* and why are they important in JavaScript?

 * Variables are containers that store values in JavaScript.
 Variables are necessary to do anything interesting in programming.

-## Introduction to HTML:
+## Introduction to HTML

 1. What is an HTML attribute?